SDC-JMP/altitude-apparel-productDetail-api/README.md

 ## Motivation

-This project was implemented to allow for scaling on AWS as web traffic to the Threads site increases.
+This project was implemented to allow for scaling on AWS as web traffic to the altitude-apparel site increases.

 ## Installation